carpentries-incubator/SDC-BIDS-sMRI/_episodes/04-Image_Quantification.md

 **Assumptions:**
 * the source of contrast in T1, T2, PD has been explained in another episode in terms of GM, WM , CSF.
 If possible, also include FLAIR.
 **Data:**
-0068
-0184

 ## Tissue and region segmentation
 Brain anatomy is different for every individual.
 Brain tissues are typically divided into grey matter (GM), white matter (WM) and cerebro-spinal fluid (CSF) classes.
 Each class can inform on a different aspect of the brain studied.
 Therefore it is often useful to segment the brain in these tissue components for further processing.
 GM contains neuron cell bodies, WM includes neuron connection fibers wrapped in a special signal-accelerating substance called myelin, and CSF is a protecting fluid present mostly around the brain but also within brain cavities called ventricles.

 ![Brain tissue types](../fig/episode_4/GM_WM_CSF.png)

 In addition of identifying tissue classes, it is of interest to sub-divide these classes in sub-components.
-As such, GM is commonly split into non-overlapping regions of interests (ROIs) either defined from either a data-driven or an anatomically-driven approach.
-These approaches are referred to as parcellation or atlasing respectively, although these terms are sometimes used interchangeably.
-WM can also be split into group of fibers called white matter bundles (for more details please see lesson on dMRI).
+As such, GM is commonly split into non-overlapping regions of interests (ROIs) via a parcellation scheme either defined from a data-driven or an anatomically-driven approach.
+The term atlas and parcellation are often used interchangeably and even together (e.g. the atlas X, the Y parcellation, the atlas parcellation Z).
+Please note that WM can also be split into group of fibers called white matter bundles (for more details please see lesson on diffusion MRI).

 Aging and disease can cause tissue modifications.
 Common changes include a reduction in GM, as in the  case of ageing and neurodegenerative diseases such as Alzheimer's.
 A tumor can cause an important localized change of signal in the area most impacted by the tumor.
 Another example is visibly higher WM signal intensities on MRI images, so called WM hyper-intensities, which can be related to vascular pathology (common in aging), or to myelin lesions characteristic of the multiple sclerosis disease.

-![Brain atrophy due to Alzheimer's or severe multiple sclerosis disease](../fig/episode_4/brain_atrophy_460px.jpg)
+![Brain atrophy due to Alzheimer's or severe multiple sclerosis disease](../fig/episode_4/brain_atrophy_460px.jpg) *This image is Copyright © My-MS.org and falls under Image License D defined under the Image License section of the My-MS.org Disclaimer page.*

 The analysis of structural images then often consists in first identifying tissue classes -- including pathological tissue -- and their sub-components, and second quantifying morphological differences.
 The first step is done by segmenting the MRI images, and the second one by measuring differences in signal intensity across subjects (with techniques such as voxel based morphometry (VBM)) or in morphological properties such as volume or thickness.
 GM loss for example can be assessed by: